Public Record & Evidence Map – A Whistleblower Led Archive of:

 Celebrity Promotions, Influencers & Optics

-Across multiple campaigns, Agua Plus / Plus Brand leans heavily on celebrity cameos, influencer posts and staged photo-ops – including schools, charity-style events and “community impact” imagery – to build fast, skimmable social proof that can be repurposed in every direction.
+Across multiple campaigns, AGUA Plus / Plus Brand leans heavily on celebrity cameos, influencer posts and staged photo-ops – including schools, charity-style events and “community impact” imagery – to build fast, skimmable social proof that can be repurposed in every direction.

 Issue: These optics are engineered to shortcut real due diligence.
 When the documented history of felony conviction, prohibition order, restitution exposure and investor losses is set alongside the curated imagery, the gap between presentation and reality becomes a central risk question for every sponsor, venue, league, retailer and marketplace involved.

 Purpose of this section: Each name above is more than branding – it represents a node in the risk and disclosure chain.
-Structured, documented notification packs can be drawn directly from this block, enabling sponsors, venues, leagues and retailers to make informed decisions about continuing, suspending or terminating their relationships with Plus Brand / Agua Plus.
+Structured, documented notification packs can be drawn directly from this block, enabling sponsors, venues, leagues and retailers to make informed decisions about continuing, suspending or terminating their relationships with Plus Brand / AGUA Plus.

 Modus Operandi & Patterned Tactics (Observed Over ~25 Years)